Srijasharyan/Stock_prediction/README.md

 - Build deep learning model with user dynamic window sequence, no. of neural layers, feature columns, loss and optimizer

-- Final algorithm to predict future stock price for variant number of days with recursive window stock sequence
+- Final algorithm to predict future stock price for variant number of days with recursive window stock price sequence

+- Build responsive web layout and interactive graphical plot with dynamic stock and prediction day inputs

 ### Significance

 - Highly efficient regressive analysis with deep learning TensorFlow model

 - The model is beffited for short term investments/trading goals

+- Comprises of responsive web layouts and designs for enhanced user experience